amesser/circuits/README.rst

 Licenses
 --------

-For the Schematic and Board within subfolder ``board`` the following licensing conditions hold:
+For the Schematic and Board within subfolder ``board`` and the spice circuit description within ``spice`` subfolder the following licensing conditions hold:

 Copyright (c) 2014 by Andreas Messer.
 This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/.

+The model files within the ``spice`` subfolder ship with their own licenses.
+See the files for more details.

 Besides that the external modules located in ``externals`` subdirectory ship with their own licensing conditions.